dariabikina/dariabikina.github.io/_pages/talks.md

 ### Syntax and semantics of non-finite clauses
 ##### papers on it

+Bikina, Daria, Rakhman, Denis, Potseluev,  Vsevolod, Starchenko, Aleksey, and Svetlana Toldova.
+Non-finite constructions in Khanty: their unity and diversity.
+To appear in *Folia Linguistica* (email for a draft)

 Bikina, D. A., and A. M. Starchenko (2019).
 [Relative clause or nominalized clause: the evidence from Kazym Khanty](/files/BikinaStarchenko_2019_Khanty_RC.pdf). *Typology of Morphosyntactic parameters* 2 (1).
 Pp. 49--69. (*in Russian*)

 ##### talks on it